Sorakage033/SlimeVR-CheeseCake/README.md

 It can be solodered on 「Choco」SpecialRemake directly or connect to the AUX port through ``JST 1.25mm 5pin`` like pic below:
 Note: the two connectors are MIRROR
 <img decoding="async" src="https://github.com/Sorakage033/SlimeVR-CheeseCake/blob/main/999-PictureFiles/Intro_CONN_sample.png?raw=true" width="100%">
-**Notice:If you want to use it both solder it on Choco-SpecialRemake and use as AUX, I recommend order JST connector separately and soldering them on by yourself.**
+- **Notice:If you want to use it both solder it on Choco-SpecialRemake and use as AUX, I recommend order JST connector separately and soldering them on by yourself.**
-**With AUX connector it can't fix acrylic top lid, or you need to carve a groove in the corresponding position of the 3D print top lid.**
+- **With AUX connector it too thick to fix acrylic top lid, or you need to carve a groove in the corresponding position of the 3D print top lid.**

 And the DEG of this module is fixed to ``DEG_0`` when installed on 「Choco」SpecialRemake or Y axis towards up.